WebComponentsGuide/webcomponents.guide/learn/javascript/classes.md

 order: 2
 ---

-Modern JavaScript includes classes which allow you to concisely define a template for creating objects that include their own API.
+Modern JavaScript includes classes which allow you to concisely define a blueprint for creating objects that include their own API.
 Classes are really useful as they can maintain their own private state, have their own private subroutines, and also expose public state and subroutines for other code to call.